JoerenAguila/WEave-CAN_OOP/README.md

 **WEave CAN** contributes to **SDG 8** by fostering sustainable business practices and supporting economic growth in artisan communities:

-- **Efficiency and Growth** - Streamlines inventory and order management, enabling artisans to scale their businesses efficiently.
+- **Efficiency and Growth** - streamlines inventory and order management, enabling artisans to scale their businesses efficiently.
-- **Economic Empowerment** - Provides access to digital tools that help weavers achieve income stability and financial independence.
+- **Economic Empowerment** - provides access to digital tools that help weavers achieve income stability and financial independence.
-- **Cultural Heritage** - Highlights traditional weaving techniques and materials (e.g., abaca, cotton) to preserve Filipino craftsmanship.
+- **Cultural Heritage** - highlights traditional weaving techniques and materials (e.g., abaca, cotton) to preserve Filipino craftsmanship.
-- **Community Impact** - Strengthens local economies and benefits indigenous and tribal groups reliant on weaving as a primary source of livelihood.
+- **Community Impact** - strengthens local economies and benefits indigenous and tribal groups reliant on weaving as a primary source of livelihood.

 ---